OARS Multi-Day Adventures

 OARS adventurers range in age from 4 to 84 and older.
 There are some physical requirements for joining our trips, weight restrictions may apply, and being healthy and reasonably fit certainly makes the experience more rewarding.
 People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.
 Persons with various disabilities are welcome on OARS trips, pending a discussion of any special requirements.
 If you’re in doubt about your fitness for rafting, we recommend checking with your doctor before you go.

-All OARS guests must wear our Coast Guard approved Personal Flotation Devices (aka PFDs or life jackets).
+You should have the ability to swim 100 yards in flat water while wearing a Personal Flotation Device.
+All OARS guests must wear our U.S. Coast Guard approved Personal Flotation Devices (aka PFDs or life jackets).
 Should you fall out of your boat, the PFD is designed to float you face up in the water.
 Before you get into your boat, however, our guides will give a detailed safety talk and show you how to properly “swim” a rapid.
-Please be advised our U.S. Coast Guard approved PFDs are rated to accommodate persons no heavier than 260 pounds and with a chest size no larger than 56 inches.
+Please be advised our Coast Guard approved PFDs are rated to accommodate persons no heavier than 260 pounds and with a chest size no larger than 56 inches.
 We are experienced at accommodating people of all ages and abilities.

 In collaboration with our guides and operations managers, our expert adventure consultants have compiled detailed packing lists for each trip we offer.
-These documents include advice on everything from footwear (if you plan to buy footwear for your trip, make sure to make your purchase far enough in advance and break in until comfy) to what to wear on the boat and in camp, as well as what personal items are a must (e.g. water bottle & sun protection).
+These documents include advice on everything from footwear to what to wear on the boat and in camp, as well as what personal items are a must (e.g. water bottle & sun protection).
 What to bring on your rafting trip, and what to wear on the river, is as varied as the itineraries themselves.
 Your gear will depend on the time of year, water temperature and the weather for your trip.

 Watch our What to Wear & How to Pack video for more details.

 Of course!
 On all of our multi-day rafting trips, we provide each party with a small waterproof bag (17″ tall x 9″ diameter-approximate sealed size) to hold your camera and other items you might want during the day.
 It is secured in a readily accessible spot on the boat.
-While our bags are waterproof, to further protect your camera you may wish to place it in a Ziploc plastic bag, or special waterproof camera case.
+While our bags are waterproof, to further protect your electronics you may wish to place it in a Ziploc plastic bag, or special waterproof camera case.
 We also recommend padding it with a small towel or clothing.
 Sand can be a problem, so clean your camera every night with tissue, a brush and lens paper.
-We also strongly recommend you take out a rider on your homeowner’s policy to cover your camera-especially if it’s fine equipment.
-If you are planning to bring a digital camera make sure to carry additional memory cards, batteries, and any other extras you will need.
+We also strongly recommend you take out a rider on your homeowner’s policy to cover your camera—especially if it’s fine equipment.
+Make sure to carry additional memory cards, batteries, and any other extras you will need.
 Disposable waterproof cameras are also a fun option.

 One of the more mysterious parts of a whitewater rafting vacation is the toilet.
 The “groover,” always set up and removed by the guides, is placed at a discrete location away from camp and frequently has the most scenic vistas.
 Privacy is assured at every site, and sanitation is highly regulated.
 The toilet is a narrow metal box with its key feature being a rectangular lid that creates a watertight seal to prevent spillage while locking in the odors (well, most of them).
 An aluminum flange is placed on top of the box and a toilet seat is mounted on the riser.
 (During an early river trip back in the 1970s, shortly after this system was developed, the toilet seat was accidentally left behind, the rims of the riser left telltale indentations on everyone’s bums, and the box got a nickname: the groover.)
 There is always plenty of toilet paper, as well as a marker notifying other passengers when the groover is in use.